The best hotels in Ghent

 Underestimating how compact the real Ghent is.
 Sint-Baafskathedraal, Gravensteen, Graslei, Vrijdagmarkt, and Patershol all fit in a circle about 1.2km across.
 A good centrally-located hotel puts every single major sight within a 12-minute walk.
 That's the whole game.

-Ghent's best neighborhoods
+Ghent's best hotel regions

 Prioritize the Graslei/Korenmarkt corridor first.
 It puts you within walking distance of the Gravensteen, Sint-Baafskathedraal, and the best brown cafes on Vrijdagmarkt without needing a single tram ride.